 When seated or lying face down, the bubble floats in the correct position in your eye, puts pressure on the retina and helps it reattach to the back of the eye.

 - You must stay face down at all times, unless your eye surgeon tells you otherwise.
 This means staying face down when you stand, sit, eat, walk, and sleep.
 To stay safe, have someone with you when you walk around.

 - Your surgery may not work if you do not recover in the recommended position.
 This is because lying in the wrong position puts pressure on other parts of your eye.
 That can lead to other eye problems.

-- You cannot fly in an airplane until the gas bubble is gone.
+- You cannot fly in an airplane, go to mountains/high altitudes or scuba dive until the gas bubble is gone.
 Altitude changes can cause your eye pressure to rise.
 That can lead to problems with the bubble.

 Making Your Face-down or Sideways Recovery easier:

 - Sitting: Fold your arms on a table and lay your forehead on your arms.